nikop/steam-help/faqs/My Steam Support ticket was closed and I don't know why.md

 Closed tickets can't be reopened - if you closed your ticket mistakenly, please create a new ticket and include your closed ticket's Ticket Number (HT-####-####-####) in your message.

-[section id=malclosed]# What should I do if I think my tickets are being closed maliciously?
+# What should I do if I think my tickets are being closed maliciously?
-[/section]

 ## If the ticket was submitted directly from your Steam account:
 The only way to close a ticket that was submitted from a Steam account is with access to that same Steam account.
 This may be someone else who has you login credentials, or it could be through remote or physical access to a computer that you've saved your login credentials with.